BorisTheBrave/blue-noise-particles/README.md

 Blue Noise Particles
 =====================

+**Important: Since Blender 2.92, the majority of functionality in the plugin is better achieved with the [Point Distribute Geometry Node][2] in Poisson Disk mode.**

 This Blender plugin generates a random arrangement of particles with a blue noise distribution.
 This is also known as Poisson Disk Sampling.